EttusResearch/uhd/host/docs/build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Open the generated project file in MSVC.
 * Change the build type from "Debug" to "Release".
-* Select the build all target, right click, and choose build.
+* Select the "Build All" target, right-click, and choose "Build".
-* Select the install target, right click, and choose build.
+* Select the install target, right-click, and choose "Build".

-**Note:** you may not have permission to build the install target.
+**Note:** You may not have permission to build the install target.
 You need to be an administrator or to run MSVC as administrator.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^